turnanehri/JavaScript3/Week1/MAKEME.md

   > - How to convert a [ISO 8601](https://nl.wikipedia.org/wiki/ISO_8601) date string into a JavaScript `Date` (we haven't seen this yet, so Google!), and then format it as a human-readable *locale date string* and *locale time string*?

   > We know: creating HTML and modifying the DOM 'manually' is tedious and cumbersome.
 Later on in your HYF journey, in the [React module](https://github.com/HackYourFuture/React), you'll be modifying the DOM in a much easier and more fun way!

+- [ ] That's it for now, time to hand in again!

 # Handing in your homework